rawaat05/BaseCalculator/README.md

-# Project One
+# Base Calculator

 A Swing project for CISC 3120, Spring 2017.
-See the [instructions](http://bc-cisc3120-s17.github.io/project1).

 ## Works Cited